dianapatrong/DE101_SQL/Lab3_SQL_Transactions/README.md

 ```

 ## Step 2
-If you query the `orders` table, you will have a new order record for the 8 pairs of jeans:
+If you query the `orders` table, you will have a **Angela's**  order record for the 8 pairs of jeans:

 ```
 mysql> SELECT * FROM orders;